For developersRedis quick start guide

 Welcome to the getting started for the official Redis Developer Hub!

-If you are new to Redis, we recommend starting with Redis University (RU101).
-RU101 is an introductory course, perfect for developers new to Redis.
+If you are new to Redis, we recommend starting with the "Get started with Redis" course on Redis University.
+It is an introductory course, perfect for developers new to Redis.
 In this course, you’ll learn about the data structures in Redis, and you’ll see how to practically apply them in the real world.

 If you have questions related to Redis, come join the Redis Discord server.
 Our Discord server is a place where you can learn, share, and collaborate about anything and everything Redis.
 Connect with users from the community and Redis University.
 Get your questions answered and learn cool new tips and tricks!
 Watch for notifications of the latest content from Redis and the community.
 And share your own content with the community.